iamdanielv/ml/tutorial-fashionmnist.md

         download=True,
         transform=ToTensor(),
     )

+    print(f"Training {training_data}")
+    print(f"Testing {test_data}")
+    ```

+    The data will be downloaded to the `root` folder, which we specified to be `data`.
+You should have a `data` folder after the command finishes.

+    The above code should show something similar to:

+    ```shell
+    Training Dataset FashionMNIST
+        Number of datapoints: 60000
+        Root location: data
+        Split: Train
+        StandardTransform
+    Transform: ToTensor()
+    Testing Dataset FashionMNIST
+        Number of datapoints: 10000
+        Root location: data
+        Split: Test
+        StandardTransform
+    Transform: ToTensor()
+    ```

+    Note that we have 60000 data points in our Training set and 10000 in our Testing set.

     ```

 2. Set batch size, we break our data into batches since it can be huge.
 We also want to load our data